 Field-hunting tip

-Look in weathered precious metal deposits country — that is the host setting where palladinite typically forms.
+Look in weathered precious metal deposits country, the host setting where palladinite typically forms.
 If you start seeing gold, hematite, platinum in float, you are in the right ground.
 Field specimens usually show a earthy coatings, pulverulent masses habit, so train your eye for that shape before scanning the outcrop.